Welcome to the most

-comprehensive Fireball Roberts information site on the web.
-This site has been up
+to the most comprehensive Fireball Roberts information site on the

-9 years and many, many fans have shared memories, pictures
+web.
+This site has been up over 17 years and many, many fans have

-and stories.
-There are many
+shared memories, pictures and stories.
+There are a lot of

 pages, so make sure you click through to find them all.